AdobeDocs/uxp-xd/src/pages/develop/reference/uxp/storage-index.md

 ---
+title: Storage
 keywords:
   - Creative Cloud
   - API Documentation
   - UXP
   - Plugin
+description: "XD provides a simple, cross-platform API surface that makes it easy to read and write text and binary files.
+Three key things to note:"
 ---

 # Storage

-# Using the File API
+## Using the File API

 XD provides a simple, cross-platform API surface that makes it easy to read and write text and binary files.
 Three key things to note: